headspace

 How much does it cost?

-headspace Bairnsdale offers free services.
-But... to see our GP you will need a Medicare card.
+All of our services at headspace Bairnsdale are FREE.
+To see our GP you will need a Medicare card.
 If you have a Medicare card or the number, bring it along with you.

 What if I can't get a Medicare card?